 Favorite breakfast spot: Every Saturday, my boyfriend and I get Los Favoritos Taco Shop's steak, egg, cheese and potato breakfast burritos.
 What makes their burrito better than the rest is their red sauce.

 Favorite local performer: Camille Sledge with the Phoenix Afrobeat Orchestra.
 I may be biased as I am part of the band, but our lead singer Camille is a true force of nature.
 You leave our performances feeling spiritually fulfilled after hearing the way she pours out her soul in song.
 It is a religious experience, and if you haven't seen this dynamic woman on stage, you must.

 Favorite live performance venue: I have an affinity for older spaces.
 I love the beautiful and ornate nature of the Orpheum Theatre in downtown Phoenix.
 It's frozen in time, and I'm so grateful that it has been beautifully preserved.

 Favorite outdoor mural: My absolute favorite is the Prince mural (1350 W. Roosevelt St., Phoenix) by artist Maggie Keane in the Grand Avenue arts district.
 Purple truly reigns on that block.
 It's my favorite tribute piece I've seen in Phoenix.

-Daniel Eckstrom, a board member of Phoenix Pride, is executive assistant to the Dean at Arizona State University’s College of Health Solutions.
-He is also the owner and promoter of the Miss Gay Arizona America competition.
+Daniel Eckstrom, a board member of Phoenix Pride, works at Arizona State University in addition to being the owner and promoter of the Miss Gay Arizona America competition.